YatiVijay/web-scraping/README.md

 # web-scraping
+automate and fetching data into the csv files sites:-
+1. worldometers(covid)
+2. bookchor(books)
-automate and fetching data from sites (worldometer) usning selemim and beautiful soup library
+Usning selemim and beautiful soup library